-Conduct discharges of oil/oily contaminated water (decanting) during containment and Yes In accordance with AMSA (2020b) Maritime discharges of oil and oily water during emergency and response situations, the normally tight MARPOL recovery activities, to improve the efficiency of oil recovery during the spill response. restrictions on oil/oily water discharge quality can be relaxed if it is necessary during a spill response to discharge oil/oily water to minimise the overall damage from pollution, and is approved by the relevant government.
-In accordance with AMSA (2020b), the relevant government administrators include the following AMSA positions: the AMSA Local Manager; the Manager Marine Environmental Pollution Response; the General Manager, Marine Environment; and the General Manager, Ship Safety Division.
-Some States/Territories may have processes for approval within their relevant jurisdiction, however if the State/Territory is silent on the issue, or in conflict with the MARPOL Regulation intent (to permit the discharge during spill response), then the Commonwealth legislation applies, as the means to implement the international/MARPOL obligation.
-Note, the approvals are specified vessels for a particular spill response, and not as a general discharge approval.
-There is no specific AMSA form for this application, however the applicant (IMT) should provide a full explanation to assist the person assessing the approval, and as a minimum, should provide the following information: who and why - the vessel, the incident and the applicant what - the planned response operations that require the oily water discharge how - the state and capability of the ship as a response platform result - the expected discharge volumes or rates.
-Identify the like lihood Likelihood The likelihood of Level 2 or Level 3 spills from INPEX's petroleum activities are evaluated in each activity specific EP.
+Conduct discharges of water (decanting) dur recovery activities, to it of oil recovery during t ing containment and mprove the efficiency Yes during em restrictions during a sign damage from In accordation include the Marine Environment Some State relevant juin conflict with spill responsimplement Note, the anot as a geometric There is not as a geometric Implement including the spill responsimplement including the spill responsimplement including the spill responsimplement including the spill responsive including the spilling th rice with AMSA (2020b) Maritime discharges of oil and oily water bergency and response situations , the normally tight MARPOL on oil/oily water discharge quality can be relaxed if it is necessary bill response to discharge oil/oily water to minimise the overall of pollution, and is approved by the relevant government.
+In pollution, and is approved by the relevant government administrators following AMSA positions: the AMSA Local Manager; the Manager vironmental Pollution Response; the General Manager, Marine and the General Manager, Ship Safety Division.
+The sex/Territories may have processes for approval within their risdiction, however if the State/Territory is silent on the issue, or with the MARPOL Regulation intent (to permit the discharge during use), then the Commonwealth legislation applies, as the means to the international/MARPOL obligation.
+The provide are specified vessels for a particular spill response, and neral discharge approval.
+To specific AMSA form for this application, however the applicant and provide a full explanation to assist the person assessing the notation of the vessel, the incident and the applicant of the planned response operations that require the oily water rege the state and capability of the ship as a response platform the expected discharge volumes or rates.
+Identify the likel ihood Likelihood The likelihood of Level 2 or Level 3 spills from INPEX's petroleum activities are evaluated in each activity specific EP.
 The use of response strategies may increase the likelihood of an additional impact occurring if the response strategies are implemented inappropriately.
 However, based on the controls described, the likelihood of response activities resulting in the consequences described is considered Unlikely (4).
-Residual risk Based on a worst-case consequence of Modera ate (D) and l likelihood of Unlikely (4) the residual risk is Moderate (7).
-Residual risk su mmary Consequence Likelihood Residual Risk
+Residual risk Based on a worst-case co onsequence of Modera ite (D) and l likelihood of Unlikely (4) the residual risk is Moderate (7).
+Residual risk sur mmary Consequence Likelihood Residual Risk Residual Risk